-29. The applicable stormwater regulations require Maret to design the field to accommodate a 15-year storm.
+32. The applicable stormwater regulations require Maret to design the field to accommodate a 15-year storm.
 Maret has proposed to design the field to a higher standard so that it can withstand a 25-year storm.
 Furthermore, Maret’s stormwater design includes Low Impact Development (LID) components that are consistent with the current “RiverSmart” stormwater control project jointly sponsored by the U.S. Environmental Protection Agency and DOEE.
 Friends of the Field, relying on DOEE’s Climate Ready DC Report, contends that because of climate change and the greater frequency of larger storms, the field should be designed for a 50-year storm.

-30. In response to questions that the Commission posed to DOEE about applicable regulatory requirements and possible changes in the requirements when Maret applies for a stormwater permit, the agency wrote on February 16, 2022, that it “will base regulatory requirements on the time in which a project is submitted for building permit.
-We have not yet updated our storm sizes to account for regional climate change projections but are currently analyzing the impact of doing so.”
+33. In response to questions that the Commission posed to DOEE about applicable regulatory requirements and possible changes in the requirements when Maret applies for a stormwater permit, the agency wrote on February 15, 2022, that it “will base regulatory requirements on the time in which a project is submitted for building permit.
+We have not yet updated our storm sizes to account for regional climate change projections but are currently analyzing the impact of doing so” (Ex.
+223, page 2).
 Thus, if regulatory requirements become more stringent by the time Maret seeks its stormwater permit, those more stringent requirements will apply.
+The Office of Planning concluded that the proposed “stormwater infrastructure including its bioretention facility would mitigate any objectionable impacts due to flooding of nearby/abutting homes” (Ex.
+224, page 9).

-31. The Commission defers to the expertise of DOEE’s experienced staff, but proposes a condition that accepts Maret’s offer to design its stormwater management program to withstand a 25-year storm, exceeding current requirements.
+34. Though the Commission defers to the expertise of DOEE’s and the Office of Planning’s experienced staff, we propose a condition that accepts Maret’s offer to design its stormwater management program to withstand a 25-year storm, exceeding current requirements.
 Maret will be subject to whatever more rigorous regulatory standards may apply at the time it seeks a permit.
+In order to ensure maintenance of the stormwater facilities, the Commission recommends conditions that require Maret to maintain those facilities to DOEE requirements and that the conditions will continue to apply so long as the field continues to be used as a school athletic field.

 Transportation Management

-32. Players, coaches, and spectators traveling to and from the proposed fields raise concerns about the volume of vehicles, the availability of on-street parking, and safety for bicyclists and pedestrians.
+35. There is concern that the volume of vehicles driven by players, coaches, and spectators traveling to and from the proposed fields will be detrimental to the availability of on-street parking, and safety for bicyclists and pedestrians.
 Maret was required to prepare and obtain DDOT approval of a transportation scoping document as a prerequisite for a comprehensive study of the project’s impacts.
-It has completed and filed that Comprehensive Transportation Review (CTR) (Ex.
+It has completed and filed that CTR (Ex.
 97A1 and Ex.
 97A2).
+DDOT supports the CTR (Ex.
+222).

-33. Any projection of future traffic conditions requires that a number of assumptions be made, many of which are necessarily uncertain.
+36. Any projection of future traffic conditions requires that a number of assumptions be made, many of which are necessarily uncertain.
 After consultation with DDOT during the scoping phase, Maret used pre-pandemic traffic data, escalated to reflect normal growth rates, so that its analysis would not be affected by the lower traffic volumes experienced over the past two years.
 Maret did not make adjustments, however, to reflect the imminent reopening of Oregon Avenue after having been closed for several years or the National Park Service’s possible continuation of pandemic-related closures of Beach Drive.
+DDOT found that neither the reopening of Oregon Avenue nor the potential permanent closure of Beach Drive would have a significant effect on traffic in the study area (Ex.
+222, page 11).